TheDRMendel/SimpleCalendar/README.md

    cd   or    countdown       // Display a countdown of remaining tasks. acd   or   acountdown       // Display a countdown of all deadlines.
-    c   or        clear       // Cleares the console so you never will get lost on the screen. ex   or         exit       // Exit the program.
+    c   or        clear       // Cleares the console so you never will get lost on the screen. s   or         save       // Saves deadlines in a local binary file. ex   or         exit       // Exit the program.
 ```